Rohitk131/LuminaUI/README.md

-## Contributing to Spectrum UI
+## Contributing to LuminaUI

-Thank you for your interest in contributing to Spectrum UI! 🎉
+Thank you for your interest in contributing to LuminaUI! 🎉
 We value contributions from the community, whether it's a bug fix, a new feature, or an enhancement.
 Your input helps us grow and improve the library.

 ---

 ### How to Contribute

-Follow these steps to get started with contributing to Spectrum UI:
+Follow these steps to get started with contributing to LuminaUI:

 ---